dougallison/reflections/lesson_2_reflections.md

 3. How can you use the staging area to make sure you have one commit per logical change?

+   To limit the staging area to one commit per logical change, only add the files that were affected by the logical change to the staging area.
+Files can be selectively added to the staging area using the git add {filename} command.
+   To see the difference between files in the working directory and files in the staging area, use the git diff command.

 4. What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?